bktSon/hotel_manager/README.md

 Sometimes I write test code for my function you just run: `npm install` and run `npm test` you can see it.

-Besides in Es6-Example directory is the place where the examples I search on internet because of my concern about some problem help me make clean and beautiful code as syntax, promise, async-await, arrow-function...
+Besides in Es6-Example directory is the place where the examples I search on internet because of my concern about some problem help me make clean and beautiful code as syntax, promise, async-await, arrow-function ...

-- I will be back soon !
+I will be back soon !

 ---